cvonk/CALalarm/FULL_INSTALL.md

 ## Behind the scenes

-To easily see what version of the software is running on the CALclock device, or what Wi-Fi network it is connected to, the firmware contains a MQTT client.
+To easily see what version of the software is running on the CALalarm device, or what Wi-Fi network it is connected to, the firmware contains a MQTT client.
 > MQTT stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.

 It supports the following control messages: